-Left - Gombaude Guillot is modest looking property.
-Right - Olivier Techer, the winemaker.
+Left/up - Gombaude Guillot is modest-looking property.
+Right/down - Olivier Techer, the winemaker.

-Gombaude Guillot is located in the best part of Pomerol, Le Plateau Argileux, with close neighbours like Clinet and Trotanoy.
-This property caught the attention of Bordeaux geeks in the mid-1980s, when the daughter of the owner, Claire Laval, took over winemaking duties and asked her father to allow her to use new oak for the ageing of a part of the production.
+Gombaude Guillot is located in the best part of Pomerol, Le Plateau Argileux, with close neighbors like Clinet and Trotanoy.
+This property caught the attention of Bordeaux geeks in the mid-1980s when the owner's daughter, Claire Laval, took over winemaking duties and asked her father to allow her to use new oak to age a part of the production.
 He said OK to that, and she then used 100% new oak in vintages from 1985 to 1990.
-The wine was called "Cuvee Speciale" and got some excellent ratings from wine critics.
+The wine was called "Cuvee Speciale" and received some excellent ratings from critics.
 However, the regular cuvée matured in the used barrel was also produced.

 Claire Laval's son Olivier Techer took over winemaking in 2010.
-He likes rock'n'roll and blues as I do, so we have similar taste in music!
+He likes rock'n'roll and blues as I do, so we have similar music tastes!

-Nowadays, only one version of Gombaude Guillot is made, aged 30-50% new barrels.
+Only one version of Gombaude Guillot is made now, aged 30-50% new barrels.
 This property's been under the radar in recent vintages.
 You get some excellent Pomerol for little money here!!

 2020 Gombaude Guillot (barrel sample) 94-95p